Confidence Based Bidirectional Global Context Aware Training Framework for Neural Machine Translation: Datasets

 \section{Datasets}

 \paragraph{WMT'14 En${\rightarrow}$De.} For English-to-German translation, the training set from the WMT 2014 contains about 4.5 million parallel sentence pairs.
 We use the \textit{newstest2013} and \textit{newstest2014} as the validation and test sets, respectively.
 We apply BPE to preprocess the data, obtaining a shared vocabulary of approximately 32,000 tokens.
-For evaluation, we adopt the case-sensitive BLEU scores \cite{DBLP:conf/acl/PapineniRWZ02} as our metric by using the multi-bleu.perl script\footnote{https://github.com/moses-smt/mosesdecoder/blob/master/scripts/generic/multi-bleu.perl}. \paragraph{WMT'19 Zh${\rightarrow}$En.} For Chinese-to-English translation, we use the training data from the WMT 2019, which consists of about 20 million sentence pairs.
+For evaluation, we adopt the case-sensitive BLEU scores by using the multi-bleu.perl script\footnote{https://github.com/moses-smt/mosesdecoder/blob/master/scripts/generic/multi-bleu.perl} and the Comet scores as our metrics. \paragraph{WMT'19 Zh${\rightarrow}$En.} For Chinese-to-English translation, we use the training data from the WMT 2019, which consists of about 20 million sentence pairs.
 The \textit{newstest2018} and \textit{newstest2019} are used as the validation and test sets, respectively.
 We also apply BPE to preprocess the data with 30,000 merge operations for both source and target languages.
 Then, we construct their corresponding vocabularies having roughly 47,000 Chinese tokens and 32,000 English tokens.
-To evaluate the models, we use cased BLEU scores calculated with the Moses mteval-v13a.pl script\footnote{http://www.statmt.org/moses/} as the metric. \paragraph{WMT'14 En${\rightarrow}$Fr.} For English-to-French translation, the training set contains about 36 million parallel sentence pairs.
+To evaluate the models, we use cased BLEU scores calculated with the Moses mteval-v13a.pl script\footnote{http://www.statmt.org/moses/} as well as the Comet scores. \paragraph{WMT'14 En${\rightarrow}$Fr.} For English-to-French translation, the training set contains about 36 million parallel sentence pairs.
 We use the \textit{newstest2013} and \textit{newstest2014} as the validation and test sets, respectively.
 The preprocessing and evaluation are the same as those for WMT'14 En${\rightarrow}$De.